Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: The Basics of Einstein- ther gravity

 Next, we review the linearized treatment of the theory in asymptotically flat spacetime.
 In doing so, we provide for the first time a manifestly gauge-invariant second-order action of E\AE{} gravity that completely determines the linear dynamics of the theory.

-In this work, we will thus consider the $\mathcal{O}(1/r)$ perturbations $\{h_{\mu\nu},a^\mu\}$ of the metric and the vector field on top of a Minkowski-like background that preserves spacial rotational invariance.
-We assume the existence of a source-centered coordinate system $\{t,r,\theta,\phi\}$ in which the background metric reduces to the Minkowski metric $\eta_{\mu\nu}$ and the constant background vector $\nabla_\mu \bar{A}^\mu=0$ is purely temporal
+In this work, we will thus consider the $\mathcal{O}(1/r)$ perturbations $\{h_{\mu\nu},a^\mu\}$ of the metric and the vector field on top of a Minkowski-like background that preserves spatial rotational invariance.
+We assume the existence of a source-centered coordinate system $\{t,r,\theta,\phi\}$ in which the background metric reduces to the Minkowski metric $\eta_{\mu\nu}$ and the constant background vector $\nabla_\mu \bar{A}^\mu=0$ is purely temporal, as follows

 where we choose $\bar{A}=\mathbb{A}$, such that the background already complies with the constraint in Eq.~\eqref{Aconstraint}.
 For simplicity, we therefore assume here that the source-centered coordinate frame coincides with the preferred frame set by the \ae{}ther field.
 In other words, we neglect any peculiar velocity effects.
 Hence, up to $\mathcal{O}(1/r)$, we decompose the physical metric and the aether field as